2020-IRS-G12/GameRecommender/README.md

 ## SECTION 5 : USER GUIDE

 `Refer to appendix User Guide in project report at Github Folder: ProjectReport` <a href="https://github.com/2020-IRS-G12/GameRecommender/blob/master/ProjectReport/User%20Guide.pdf">click here</a>
+`If you want to deploy this project on your local machine.
+Refer to appendix Local Install Guide in project report at Github Folder: ProjectReport` <a href="https://github.com/2020-IRS-G12/GameRecommender/blob/master/ProjectReport/LocalInstallationGuide.pdf">click here</a>
 ---

 ## SECTION 6 : PROJECT REPORT / PAPER